How to Network Your Way to Publication

 The thing with social media is to be genuine.

-Remember as well that you can’t be too pushy online, because people get uncomfortable if you’re all over them.
-I know a few people who are very charismatic in person and used to rapidly charming people into doing what they want, face-to-face.
+Remember as well, you can’t be too pushy online, because people get uncomfortable if you’re all over them.
+I know a few people who are very charismatic in person and used to rapidly charming people into doing what they want.
 They get confused when their usual tactics don’t work online.

 The other thing to remember is that social media is not everything.
 It’s easy to get lots of likes, shares, upvotes and other validation.
 That can become seductive and start to feel like an end in itself, but it isn’t.